eksctl-io/eksctl/README.md

 - Written in bash
 - kubectl and heptio-authenticator-aws binaries are vendored in the repo
 - Doesn't handle most errors
-- Doesn't offer parameters for improtant things (like region, AMI, node SSH key)
+- Doesn't offer parameters for important things (like region, AMI, node SSH key)
 - Cannot use custom VPC or customise networking in any way
 - Manual deletion